 March is the start of the spring season in Canada.
 The temperatures during this month are slowly moving towards positive single digits (Celcius), and days are longer and warmer.

-Evenings and early mornings can still be a little chilly, so don’t leave your winter clothes behind yet!
+Evenings and early mornings can still be chilly, so don’t leave your winter clothes behind!

-Depending on the destination/s you are planning to visit in Canada in March, some places might appear to be covered in snow for most of the month.
+Depending on the destination/s you plan to visit in Canada in March, some places might appear covered in snow for most of the month.

 When is spring in Canada?

 The months from March to May are the official spring season.
-Typically late April to May is considered a good time to visit Canada before the summer madness kicks in.
+Typically, late April to May is an excellent time to visit Canada before summer madness begins.